-Concurrently with this offering of our Class A common stock, we are publicly offering \$150.0 million in aggregate principal amount of convertible notes.
-See "Description of Certain Indebtedness--Convertible Notes."
-In addition, concurrently with this offering and the convertible note offering, Mediacom Broadband is offering \$400.0 million in aggregate principal amount of senior notes in a private offering pursuant to Rule 144A under the Securities Act.
+Concurrently with this offering of our convertible notes, we are publicly offering 24,000,000 shares of our Class A common stock.
+In addition, concurrently with this offering and the Class A common stock offering, Mediacom Broadband is offering \$400.0 million in aggregate principal amount of senior notes in a private offering pursuant to Rule 144A under the Securities Act.
 The Mediacom Broadband senior notes will not be, and have not been, registered under the Securities Act, and may not be offered or sold in the United States absent registration under the Securities Act or an applicable exemption from such registration.
 See "Description of Certain Indebtedness--Mediacom Broadband Senior Notes."
-None of this offering, our concurrent convertible note offering or the concurrent offering by Mediacom Broadband of the Mediacom Broadband senior notes are conditioned upon one another.
+None of this offering, our concurrent Class A common stock offering or the concurrent offering by Mediacom Broadband of the Mediacom Broadband senior notes are conditioned upon one another.